-Input attenuator and ADC gain:
+Input attenuator, preamp, and ADC

-Triggering: IF magnitude, external front/rear, hold-off, level, delay, and slope
+- gain: available indirectly through the input range feature of the 89601A software - Triggering: IF magnitude, external front/rear, hold-off, level, delay and slope

-External reference: Selectable frequency
+External reference: selectable frequency (1 to 30 MHz)

-Calibration

-Overload detection
+Calibration Overload detection

-Baseband operation

-In addition, you can gain immediate, direct access to all of the E4406A series spectrum analyzer's features by using the disconnect capability on the VSA software's control menu.

-When the 89601A software is used with a E4406A VSA, almost all of the features of the software and its options are available.
+In addition, you can gain immediate, direct access to all of the PSA Series spectrum analyzer's features by using the disconnect capability on the VSA software's control menu.
+When the 89601A software is used with a PSA, almost all of the features of the software and its options are available.